 Take control of your superannuation investments

-Establishing a self managed super fund (SMSF) places you in control of investing.
+Establishing a self managed super fund (SMSF) places you in control of investing your super.
 To invest successfully, you must determine your goals and pick the best investments to help you achieve them.
 A key SMSF investment advantage is the ability to build a portfolio reflecting your current lifestyle needs, short- and long-term goals, changing circumstances and market conditions.

 With an SMSF, you can choose to invest in a broad range of asset classes, including: